Amoghsv7/Olist-Ecommerce-Analytics/README.md

 4. Load the CSV files using MySQL `LOAD DATA LOCAL INFILE`.
 5. Run the data-quality and referential-integrity scripts.
 6. Run `05_Business_Analysis.sql`.
-7. Open the Power BI `.pbix` file and configure the MySQL connection before refreshing.
+7. Open the Power BI dashboard separately and configure the MySQL connection before refreshing.

 ## Portfolio Value